 - You are a Medical or Dental student and are approved to repeat a semester

-- You are enrolled in McGhee and enroll for 18 credits or less
+- You are enrolled in SPS Division of Applied Undergraduate Studies and enroll for 18 credits or less

 Students who indicate illness or injury will be asked to provide supporting documentation if necessary.

 A notice of approval or denial will be placed on your NYU Albert account within 3 weeks.